As technology becomes a more important part of our lives, the demand for qualified software developers has continued to increase.

 How much can you earn? (source: Glassdoor)

-How Can You Become a Software Engineer?
+How to Become a Software Engineer

-- Learn software engineering through self-study
+Learn about software engineering through a bootcamp, self-study, or college

 How to Learn Software Engineering